paulov-t/PaulVAuthenticationHelpersLibrary/README.md

 </div>

 ## About The Project
-This project is to be a concise reusable library that can be used by various projects that do the same authentication flow or configuration.
+This project is to designed be a concise reusable library that can be used by various projects that do the same authentication flow or configuration.

 ## Support
 - Net Standard 2.0 (for .NET Framework 4.6.1 and later)